Dedebit F.C.: History

 Dedebit was founded in 1997 as a youth project at an Army Officers' Residential compound.

-Dedebit fired head coach Yohannes Sahle three matches into the 2016/17 Ethiopian premier league season.
+Dedebit Football Club terminated the contract of their head coach, Yohannes Sahle after he led the team through just three matches in the 2016/17 Ethiopian premier league season.

-After the 2017/18 season the team announced that due to financial restrictions they would only sign players with low wage demands and would let go of players earning high wages including star striker Getaneh Kebede.
+After the 2017/18 season, the team announced that due to financial restrictions they would only sign players with low wage demands and would let go of players earning high wages including star striker Getaneh Kebede.

 Domestic competition

 Dedebit were promoted to the Ethiopian Premier League after a successful 2008–09 season in the second tier of Ethiopian Football, making their Premier League debut in the 2009–10 season.
-In a surprising show of form debutantes Dedebit grabbed the headlines when they topped the table early in the season.
+Dedebit shocked the football world when they emerged as the league's early front-runners.
 They enjoyed a good run on top during that season until eventually finishing runners-up to perennial favorites St. George S.C.
-However, the team did not end the season leaving empty handed as they were able to lift the Ethiopian Cup, in the process exacting revenge on their Premier league foes St. George S.C. defeating them 1–0 in the final.
+Dedebit's first season in the Premier League may not have gone as planned, but they still had a successful season overall, winning the Ethiopian Cup and avenging their league losses to St. George S.C. with a 1–0 victory in the final.
 In the 2010–11 season Dedebit finished 3rd in table, staying competitive but finishing behind St George and champions Ethiopian Coffee.
 They would continue this form the following season (2011–12) finishing runners-up again to the champions St. George.

 The 2012–13 season was the most successful in the club's history as they were able to win the Ethiopian Premier League for the first time in their history.
 Many of the players from this title winning team such as Getaneh Kebede would go on to star in the Ethiopian national team.

 African competition

 CAF Confederation Cup

 Winning the 2009–10 Ethiopian Cup meant Dedebit had qualified for the preliminary round of the 2011 CAF Confederation Cup.
-The following year saw Dedebit were drawn against Young Africans of Tanzania in the preliminary round of the competition.
+In the 2010–11 season, Dedebit were drawn against Tanzania's Young Africans in the preliminary round of the CAF Confederation.
 The first leg, held in Dar-es-selam, was a high scoring affair with the match ending in a 4–4 draw.
-What was notable about this match was that it was the club's first competitive continental and international match in its history.
+The most significant aspect of this match was that it was Dedebit's very first competitive continental and international match.
 Having already collected 4 away goals, Dedebit had an outstanding second leg cruising to a 2–0 win at home, advancing into the first round 6–4 on aggregate.
-In the first round of the competition Dedebit were matched up against Egyptian side Haras El Hodoud SC.
+In the first round of the competition, Dedebit were matched up against Egyptian side Haras El Hodoud SC.
 The first leg saw Dedebit get thrashed 4–0 in Alexandria, suffering their first defeat of the competition.
-On the return leg in Addis Ababa they were only able to earn a 1–1 draw (finishing 1–5 on aggregate), in the process being eliminated from the competition.
+On the return leg in Addis Ababa, they were only able to earn a 1–1 draw (finishing 1–5 on aggregate), in the process being eliminated from the competition.

 Dedebit qualified for the 2013 CAF Confederation Cup, but unfortunately they met the same fate as two years prior, being eliminated in the first round of the competition.